techprober/mosdns-lxc-deploy/README.md

 ### Update Configuration

+> [!WARNING]
+> Please take a look at the content of `config-{VERSION}.yml` before you copy it to `/etc/mosdns`.
+It is a boilerplate template which intends to provide users a reference to start with customizing their own config.

 Get the latest config file, namely `config-{VERSION}.yml`, from `./mosdns` folder in this repository, copy it to `/etc/mosdns`, and update params to fit your need.

 ### Run as Systemd Service